mdmtk/docs/edge/source/guide/csp/cellular.md

   <tr>
     <td>Do not change</td>
     <td>""</td>
-	<td>This value will cause no change to the current state of Data Roaming on the device.</td>
+	<td>This value will cause no change to the current state of the Data Roaming Option.</td>
   </tr>
   <tr>
     <td>Turn On</td>
     <td>"1"</td>
-	<td>This value will turn on Data Roaming on the device.</td>
+	<td>This value will cause the Data Roaming Option to be turned On, thus allowing Cellular data connections when roaming.</td>
   </tr>
   <tr>
     <td>Turn Off</td>
     <td>"2"</td>
-	<td>This value will turn off Data Roaming on the device.</td>
+	<td>This value will cause the Data Roaming Option to be turned Off, thus disallowing Cellular data connections when roaming.</td>
   </tr>
 </table>
 </div>